 T = temperature in Kelvin (temperature in ℃ + 273.15)

-α boötis, better known as Arcturus, is a very bright star in Boötes.
+α boötis, better known as Arcturus, is a very bright star in the constellation Boötes.
 After collecting data from Arcturus, its peak wavelength was measured to be 677 nm.
 What is Arcturus’ surface temperature?

 Turn the wavelength into metres by multiplying it by 10e-9.

 Now put sub it into W = λ * T, and solve for temperature.

 Congrats!
 You’ve found the surface temperature of Arcturus!

 So Wien’s Law finds the peak wavelength …

 But it’s important to remember that all wavelengths of light are emitted by stars, it’s just that most light will have be the peak wavelength.